NoahLloyd/widgets/README.md

 # widgets
-Different mini apps or widgets
+Different mini apps or widgets - made for notion.
+Currently consist of a pomodoro timer and stopwatch